Lightstreamer/Lightstreamer-lib-python-adapter/README.rst

 Lightstreamer Compatibility Notes
 =================================

+Compatible with Adapter Remoting Infrastructure since 1.8
-Compatible with Adapter Remoting Infrastructure version 1.7.x
+- For a version of this library compatible with Adapter Remoting Infrastructure version 1.7, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-lib-python-adapter/releases/tag/version-1.0.0post1-27).